As we have seen, pairs provide a primitive “glue” that we can use to

 painters are closed under the language’s means of combination.
 The

-of two painters is itself a painter; therefore,
+beside or below of two painters is itself a painter; therefore,

 we can use it as an element in making more complex painters.
 As with building

-, the closure of our data under the means of
+up list structure using cons, the closure of our data under the means of

 combination is crucial to the ability to create complex structures while using